 If culture's more your thing, Maloti-Drakensberg is also home to the largest and most stunning collection of cave paintings in sub-Saharan Africa, some of which date back more than 4,000 years.
 Don't miss the haunting images found at the main cave atop Giant's Castle, where you'll be rewarded for your efforts with stunning views of the valley below.

 If you came seeking thrills, Drakensberg won't disappoint.
 Test your mettle on the slopes of Royal Natal National Park, whose rugged and dramatic topography draws hikers, climbers and walkers all year round.
-Unmissable is Tugela Falls, the world's second-highest waterfall, at a staggering 948 metres tall.
+Unmissable is Tugela Falls, the world's second-highest waterfall, at a staggering 948-meters tall.

 Drakensberg Region trip ideas